CDCgov/rdcAVS/README.md

 <!-- badges: end -->

 The goal of rdcAVS is to streamline the process of creating SIA campaign folders.
-The package is designed to be portable, thanks to the use of `renv`.
-By default, the `.Renviron` file loads the library contained within the package.
-This ensures minimal set-up is required for building the app.
+The package is designed to be portable and secure.
+Data for the geographies and permissions are stored locally and are uploaded by the user directly.
+Currently, the package comes with the template Excel file but in future versions will allow users to upload their own modified campaign template file.

 ## Installation